Helpful Wealth Management Links

 Here are some web sites that you may find helpful.

-Check out Dimensional Fund Advisors site, particularly the "library" for lots of information on successful investing.
+Check out Dimensional Fund Advisors site for lots of information on successful investing.
 DFA happens to be the mutual fund family that we use for the majority of our clients investments.

 John C. Bogle, the Founder of The Vanguard Group, Inc., the purveyor of low cost and tax efficient mutual funds has made it his mission to teach people how to invest successfully.
 The Bogle Financial Markets Research Center has many excellent speeches and articles by Mr. Bogle on a variety of investment topics.

 PARTNERSINWEALTH recommends seven books that will help anyone understand how to take control of their finances and achieve financial peace of mind.

 1) “The Millionaire Next Door: Surprising Secrets of America’s Wealthy” by Thomas J. Stanley and William Danko.
 This book identifies seven common traits that show up again and again among those who have accumulated wealth.
 The authors point out that most of the wealthy in this country do not live in Beverly Hills or on Park Avenue, they live next door.
 They reveal that the typical profile of the self-made millionaire is often quite the opposite of what we normally believe.